D-Workz/msTourism2/README.md

 * port: Defines the port used by Jovo to request the webhook
 * apikey: All websites, with correct apikeys of semantify.it, registered here will be processed by the extension
 * languages: Annotations, in these languages will be saved in the database.
+* limiter: RateLimiter is a node module, which limits requests per millisecond, set the rate in which annotations are requested at semantify.it

 ## The model
 The model is called annotation and is organized as following: